Jim Yester: Other works

 Yester co-wrote the song Raven In A Cage with Lovin' Spoonful member Zal Yanovsky for Yanovsky's 1968 solo album Alive And Well In Argentina.

 In 1978, Yester opened for Robin Williams as a solo artist at the Ice House (which by then had slowly shifted from a music bar to a comedy club).
 In the mid 1980s, he temporarily moved to Hawaii and formed a dance band called Rainbow Connection with his brother Jerry, and Rainbow Rastasan (Rainbow Page).

 Jim later joined with Bruce Belland of The Four Preps, and The Diamonds' Dave Somerville, to form YBS, who also bill themselves as the Three Tenors of Rock.
 YBS toured until Somerville's death in 2015.

 On July 28, 2013, Yester guest appeared with the ensemble, the YesterDaze.

 Yester still continues to perform in clubs as a solo artist, albeit less often than he did earlier in his career.

 Personal life

-Jim has two brothers; Ted (elder brother) and Jerry (younger brother).
-Like Jim, Jerry has also played in the Modern Folk Quartet and The Lovin' Spoonful.
+Yester has two brothers, Ted (older brother) and Jerry (younger brother).
+Jerry has also played in the Modern Folk Quartet and the Lovin' Spoonful.

-He currently resides in Galloway Township, New Jersey, after previously living in Hollywood, Los Angeles from 1943 to 1989, and has a daughter.
+Yester currently resides in Galloway Township, New Jersey, after previously living in Hollywood, Los Angeles from 1943 to 1989, and has a daughter.
 He married his current wife, Kathy, on March 2, 2017.